Samuel-CHLam/Imperial-Probability-Theory/Reference.md

 ### Chapter 8 - Conditioning and Disintegration
 - Section 8.1 is a motivation of the idea, written based on [Oxford].
-- Section 8.2-4 follows from a wide-range of textbooks as introduced above.
+- Section 8.2-4 follows from a wide range of textbooks as introduced above.
 - Section 8.5 is written based on [AK] to aid your understanding.

 ### (Planned material) Chapter 9 - Theory of Martingales
+Advanced coursework 2021.
+Describe WLLN, SLLN, and CLT for a r.v.’s given by the Brownian motion
+$B_{t_n}, n \in \mathbb{N}$, and a suitable quadratic function of the Brownian motion from the point of view of Martingales.

 ### (Planned material) Chapter 10 - An introduction to Markov Chains

 ### (Planned material) Chapter 11 - Ergodic Theory
+Advanced coursework 2020.